RyanFleck/Manuals/content/languages/c++.md

 # The Bare Necessities

+In the following subsections, I'll cover the most basic features of the language.

+## Static Typing

 Basic C++ supports the following elementary types:
 _int, float, double, long double, char,_ and _bool._ With the `#include<string>` library, the type _string_ is also available for use.

+## Expressions

+## Procedures and Functions